isomerpages/isomerpages-govtech/pages/singapore-digital-government-journey.md

 ## Singapore's Digital Government Story

-Here are four videos featuring Government Chief Digital Technology Officer.
-Chan Cheow Hoe, sharing key lessons from Singapore’s Digital Government journey.
+Here are four videos featuring our Government Chief Digital Technology Officer, Chan Cheow Hoe, sharing key lessons from Singapore’s Digital Government journey.

 Discover the behind-the-scenes highlights of Singapore’s Digital Government Story through this video series.

 [Singapore’s Digital Government Story EP 1: In The Beginning](https://youtu.be/uqVs87aj9W8){:target="\_blank"}

-This episode covers the beginning of Singapore’s Digital Government journey over the decades, starting from the need For Digital Government, the creation of GovTech and the Smart Nation Digital Government Office (SNDGO) as part of the Prime Minister’s Office, and how GovTech works with SNDGO to coordinate Smart Nation and digitalisation projects across ministries.
+This episode covers the beginning of Singapore’s Digital Government journey over the decades, starting from the need for a Digital Government, the creation of GovTech and the Smart Nation Digital Government Office (SNDGO) as part of the Prime Minister’s Office, and how GovTech works with SNDGO to coordinate Singapore's Smart Nation and digitalisation projects across ministries.

 [Singapore’s Digital Government Story EP2: Smart Nation & GovTech](https://youtu.be/y4g5hs8EsDc){:target="\_blank"}

-In episode two, Government Chief Digital Technology Officer Chan Cheow Hoe shares more on key areas important to Digital Government and the Smart Nation vision, including:
+In episode two, Cheow Hoe, shares more on key areas important to our Digital Government efforts and Smart Nation vision, including:

 - Singapore’s Strategic National Projects
 - Data Architecture and Data Policy